SnailDragon/ProcessingProjects/README.md

 Image Manipulation - folder to practice image manipulation.
 Unfinished

-Star Trails - Animation imitating a video of stars throughout the night with long exposures, but rotating forever.
+Star Trails - Animation imitating the style produced when photos are taken of stars throughout the night using long exposures, rotating forever.
+Video: https://youtu.be/_aBD7zjS9sc